 29 Best Natural Insect Repellent Plants to Grow are an excellent addition to any garden, providing aesthetic appeal and a practical solution for keeping pesky insects at bay.
 These plants possess natural compounds and fragrances that act as powerful deterrents, effectively repelling mosquitoes, flies, and other bothersome bugs.

 Trying to live a cozy life is easier when your garden is bug-free.
 A buggy yard isn’t very hygge.

-I’m going to be moving to a new state that has a lot more bugs than I’m used to being around, so I’ve been researching what not-so-great bugs I have to prepare for and what to do to combat the problem.
+I’m going to be moving to a new state that has many more bugs than I’m used to being around, so I’ve been researching what not-so-great bugs I have to prepare for and what to do to combat the problem.

 (Not only do they have tons of bugs – but lots of snakes!
-I ended up joining a state snake group to help me identify local snakes, and now I have night terrors.
+I joined a state snake group to help me identify local snakes, and now I have night terrors.
 Don’t do this.
 Ignorance is bliss.)